CesarHRS/RYZEN-RAM-OC-Guide/README.md

   This section will go through the minimum knowledge required to overclock RAM.

 * RAM frequency is measured in megahertz (MHz), having your RAM operating at a higher frequency means more cycles per second, which will give you some extra performance.
 Having very high frequencies can make your RAM unstable and it may crash your PC.
-  * **Advanced tip:** The only case witch lowering the clock will result in better performance is in tREFI, since tREFI measures the timing between RAM refreshes.
+  * **Advanced tip:** The only case witch lowering the clock will result in better performance is in tREFI since tREFI measures the timing between RAM refreshes.
 While your RAM refreshes, you can't write or read anything on it, so you want to make that time gap as little as possible.

 * RAM Timings are the latency between various operations inside a RAM chip, having low latencies will result in better performance, so keep them as low as possible.
 Having very low timings will also make your RAM unstable and may result in crashes.
   * The main timing of your ram is called CL, tCL or CAS Latency, it measures the delay between the **READ** command and the moment the data is available, this interval is specified in nanoseconds.